simon-frankau/head-over-heels/src/gfx1/README.md

  * **blit_screen.asm** copies data to the screen.
 Used by scene.asm, screen_bits.asm and sprite_stuff.asm.
  * **screen_bits.asm** provides various sprite utility functions.
-   TODO: Could do with a polish.
  * **screen_vars.asm** defines some variables.
  * **attr_scheme.asm** deals with the attribute schemes.
  * **char_code.asm** defines CharCodeToAddr.
  * **print_char.asm** deals with printing (formatted) text.

-The files in this directory depend upon utils/fill_zero.asm.
+The files in this directory depend upon utils/fill_zero.asm and utils/data_space.asm.

 They rely on the following symbols defined elsewhere: